50 Amazing Interesting Facts We Bet You Never Knew

 The oldest known lineage in North America goes back 55 generations.

-DNA kits are making it easier than ever to trace where our family might have come from.
-But in 2019, one person's results turned up something incredible.
-When a Montana man named Darrell "Dusty" Crawford of the Blackfeet Nation took a home DNA test, he learned that his lineage could be traced back 55 generations (more than 17,000 years!).
-The results also had a 99 percent accuracy rate—something that is not always the case, even with tests from this particular brand.
-According to the company, ancestries are often much murkier that far back.
+DNA kits are making it easier than ever to trace our family histories.
+But in 2019, one man's results turned up something incredible.
+Montana's Darrell "Dusty" Crawford of the Blackfeet Nation did a home DNA test and learned that his lineage could be traced back 55 generations (that's more than 17,000 years!).
+The results also had a 99 percent accuracy rate, which is not always the case!

 Cruise ships have their own morgues.